 Registered Nurse First Assistant (RNFA) Programs: Training and Schools

 A registered nurse first assistant (RNFA) is an RN with advanced training in the skills needed to assist in surgery.
 Discover where to find an RNFA program, see what you'll learn, and get information on professional certification.
-Schools offering Nursing degrees can also be found in these popular choices.

 What Does an RNFA Training Program Prepare Me For?

 The curriculum for RNFA programs explores pre - and postoperative patient care management, which can help you become proficient in postoperative care and discharge planning.
 The coursework will teach you to assess the needs of your patients and surgical team.
+Specific topics explored in an RNFA program include:

 Where Can I Find an RNFA Program?